DataSF/datasf.github.io/_posts/blog/2015-03-20-datasf-summer-internship.md

 Minimum Qualifications: We can tailor projects to meet your strengths.
 At a minimum we expect strong analytical, research, writing, verbal, and interpersonal skills.
 Some projects may require technical skills (though probably nothing exceeding front-end development or scripting).
 Candidates should be pursuing a graduate degree in government, public policy, management, economics, information science, data science, computer science, or related field.

-**Application Procedure:** All interested applicants must complete an internship application, which can be found on [the Mayor’s homepage](http://www.sfmayor.org/index.aspx?page=18) at: .
+**Application Procedure:** All interested applicants must complete an internship application, which can be found on [the Mayor’s homepage](http://www.sfmayor.org/index.aspx?page=18).

 In addition to a completed application form, submit a cover letter, resume, and writing sample.
 Please submit all pieces of your application together; we ignore incomplete applications.